John Steinbeck: World War II

 After the war, he wrote The Pearl (1947), knowing it would be filmed eventually.
+Steinbeck's relationship with Hollywood had solidified to the point where his books were being green-lit as movies as they released.
 The story first appeared in the December 1945 issue of Woman's Home Companion magazine as "The Pearl of the World".
 It was illustrated by John Alan Maxwell.
 The novel is an imaginative telling of a story which Steinbeck had heard in La Paz in 1940, as related in The Log From the Sea of Cortez, which he described in Chapter 11 as being "so much like a parable that it almost can't be".
 Steinbeck traveled to Cuernavaca, Mexico for the filming with Wagner who helped with the script; on this trip he would be inspired by the story of Emiliano Zapata, and subsequently wrote a film script (Viva Zapata!) directed by Elia Kazan and starring Marlon Brando and Anthony Quinn.

 In 1947, Steinbeck made his first trip to the Soviet Union with photographer Robert Capa.
 They visited Moscow, Kyiv, Tbilisi, Batumi and Stalingrad, some of the first Americans to visit many parts of the USSR since the communist revolution.
 Steinbeck's 1948 book about their experiences, A Russian Journal, was illustrated with Capa's photos.
 In 1948, the year the book was published, Steinbeck was elected to the American Academy of Arts and Letters.